Mailman (City Letter Carrier)

 I recall going around my neighborhood when I was 6 with some friends pilfering Mailboxes with really no idea of what we were doing.
 How does it work for the mailman afterward?
 (We ended up returning it all but I'm curious)

-Asked by Aila over 10 years ago
+Asked by Aila about 11 years ago

 You bad bad person Aila!
 Seeing that you were just 6 years old and you returned it all, there are worse crimes you could have committed.
 I am glad you know by now not to touch any mail or mailboxes that aren't yours.
 It is horrible to think of mail being taken out of mailboxes illegally.
 I consider it sacred, even if, in all honesty, it's not so important to a lot of people today and has been replaced a lot by technology.
 With regard to how it works for mailmen, I'm not sure what you mean.
 I have never been involved with a mail theft incident during my career.
 If I did I would likely tell my supervisor about it and follow their directives.
 Thanks for writing And stay away from those mailboxes ;-)